saintwinkle/hexo-theme-pure/README.md

 # if you copy an avatar file to ./source folder,
 # just uncomment the variable below,
 # and replace "avatar.png" to your image name.
-# better to use 48x48px.
+# better to use 48x48 pixels.
 #avatar: avatar.png

 # menu buttons in header